Thieves nab Salvador Dali sculptures in Stockholm | DW | 30.01.2020

 "The scene has been cordoned off so that forensics can carry out an examination," the Stockholm police said in a statement.

-The pieces were on show at the gallery as part of a 10-day exhibition which was due to end on Saturday.
+The pieces were on show at the gallery as part of a 10-day exhibition that was due to end on Saturday.

 -